Guidance for Postgraduate Researchers

 Do I have to do a placement?

-If your WRDTP studentship was funded before Autumn 2024 (which includes the 1+3 studentship funded from October 2023), you may undertake a placement, but it is not a compulsory funded aspect of your award.
-You will need to apply for additional funding through the Company Internship Scheme.
+If your WRDTP studentship was funded before Autumn 2024 (which includes the 1+3 studentship funded from October 2023), undertaking a placement is not a compulsory funded aspect of your award.
+You may be eligible to participate in a placement through the Company Internship Scheme, but certain eligibility criteria apply, so please read the information on the website before you negotiate a role.

 What if my personal circumstances will make it difficult to undertake a placement?